 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-For one thing, the real suffering of BPD is invisible to others because no one can see what is happening on the inside of another human.
-This is why so many “BPD moments” get invalidated… it takes a lot of knowledge, patience, and curiosity to see past the drama and chaos of BPD.
+For one thing, the real suffering of BPD is invisible to others because no one can see what is happening on the inside of another human, and this is why so many “BPD moments” get invalidated… it takes a lot of knowledge, patience, and curiosity to see past the drama and chaos of BPD.
 Most people don’t have this to offer.
-For another thing, many people are consumed by many of their own issues, mental health or otherwise.
-For yet another thing, people are further consumed by their sense of obligation to keeping up with the material world… paying bills, paying tribute, paying to play, paying to get more things, etc. People are very busy indeed, even exhausted, and so what in the way of time for mental health and caring about BPD does this leave?
+For another thing, many people are consumed by many of their issues, mental health or otherwise.
+For yet another thing, people are further consumed by their sense of obligation to keeping up with the material world: paying bills, paying tribute, paying to play, paying to get more things, etc. People are very busy indeed, even exhausted, and so what in the way of time for mental health and caring about BPD does this leave?

 Hard to hear, right?!
 But real?

 **If possible, and depending on who a BPD sufferer is in relationships with** there is a place for compassion and understanding from others since it can be so helpful in working through difficult emotions, rearranging the irrational thoughts, and correcting the ineffective behaviours.
 However make no mistake about it… “this card” (the sympathy/empathy card) can be overplayed, or unrealistically played, by a BPD sufferer for all the reasons mentioned above, and more.
-The balance between independent and interdependent (with others) emotional work can therefore be hard to find.
+The balance between independent and interdependent (with others) emotional work can, therefore, be hard to find.
 In many relationships and families, it is sadly unrealistic for a person with BPD to expect any help at all with his condition.

-In my face-to-face work with people who suffer with BPD, I recommend that they generally assume they will be going through an independent learning process.
+In my face-to-face work with people who suffer from BPD, I recommend that they generally assume they will be going through an independent learning process.
 In other words, I try to prepare for them for the most common reality… that others will not, or cannot, make the time to help with a complicated condition like BPD.
-If by some stroke of luck a BPD sufferer knows someone who cares to learn about BPD in order to be helpful, I recommend treating this interest with healthy scepticism and keeping expectations low, simply because treating BPD takes several years of commitment.
+If by some stroke of luck a BPD sufferer knows someone who cares to learn about BPD to be helpful, I recommend treating this interest with healthy skepticism and keeping expectations low, because treating BPD takes several years of commitment.
 BPD challenges will no doubt remain over time… having some good days and some bad days… and so it can be hard for the person battling BPD to persist in the learning process.
 Now consider for a moment how much more challenging it would be for a person who doesn’t have BPD to continue as a helper.